awesomebrownies/morse-autoincorrect/JOURNAL.md

 Assign GPIO pins 2, 3, 4 to BCLK, LRC, and DIN respectively.
 The RP2040 driver enforces that LRC is connected to GPIO#+1 of the BCLK pin.
 For example, if BCLK -> GPIO 0, then LRC -> GPIO 1.
 Don't ask me why it enforces that.

-GAIN can be left floating or connected to GND.
+GAIN can be left floating.
 SD can be left floating to output stereo average.

 Below is the firmware uploaded (modified from an example sketch from the Arduino IDE).
+This is only to test if the sound and buttons are working.
+The button uses an internal pullup resistor on GPIO5.

 ```cpp
 #include <I2S.h>